Djm2023/-Learn-React-/chapter-02 Igniting App/theory/theory.md

 👉 Browserslist is a tool that allows specifying which browser should be supported in our frontend app by specifying "queries" in a config file.
 It's used by frameworks/libraries such as React, Angular and Vue etc .

-Question 14.

-🎯 What is carat(^) and tilde(~) ?

-👉 carat(^) : It is used for automatically updating the minor updates along with patch updates.

-👉 tilde(~) : It is responsible for the most recent patch version.
-Also (~) freezes all the major versions and the minor versions .So Patch updates are only bug fixes that is why we can say (~) allows to automatically accept bug fixes.

-It is basically used to match the most recent patch versions.